x00tex/hackTheBox/Boxes/windows/Retired/intelligence/README.md

 }
 ```

-This script is running on Scheduler in every 5min from user "Ted.Graves" and checking inactive hosts from domain contorler's DNS records which start with `web*` using his creds.
+This script is running on Scheduler in every 5min from user "Ted.Graves" and checking inactive hosts from domain controller's DNS records which start with `web*` using his creds.

 If we add a DNS record in the domain control with that we can do [NTLM Relay Attack](https://www.qomplx.com/qomplx-knowledge-ntlm-relay-attacks-explained/#what-are-ntlm-relay-attacks).